hududed/pyControl/README.md

 The primary aim is to develop a program to allow the user design the experiment and the run the process independently.
 The program should be divided into four main parts:

-1. Moving the XYZ stage
+1. Setup surrogate model, initiate moving the XYZ stage
 2. Setting laser parameters for patterning
 3. Acquiring Raman Data
 4. Raman Data Analysis and export
+5. Update surrogate model, predict new point

 ## Instruments:
 1. Newport ESP300 XYZ controller